 Stellar Data Recovery for Mac

 Have you ever experienced this: you were looking for some files on your Mac computer, only to find that they have been trashed, and you wondered whether there was a way to recover them.
 Losing valuable data can be upsetting, even devastating especially when you don’t have a Time Machine backup at hand.
-Fortunately, there are Mac data rescue software that could help.
+Fortunately, there is Mac data recovery software that could help.

 What is Stellar Data Recovery for Mac?

 For those of you who are new to data recovery, you might be surprised to know that files you delete from a Mac computer or an external drive may be recoverable.
 It doesn’t matter whether you lose the data due to emptying your Mac Trash, formatting a flash drive, or memory card corruption.
 Most likely, your files saved in the storage are still retrievable.
-What you need is a recovery program such as Time Machine or a third-party recovery software.
-For more info, check out this article by Chris Hoffman from HowtoGeek, explaining why deleted files can be recovered.
+What you need is a recovery program such as Time Machine or third-party recovery software.

 Time Machine is a built-in utility distributed with Apple macOS based computers.
 The software is designed to work with an external storage device to back up all data stored on a Mac machine.
 When necessary, it allows users to restore individual files or the entire Mac system.
 Learn more here or see this guide on how to back up Mac to an external drive using Time Machine.

 Time Machine differs from other third-party Mac data rescue tools in that it can only restore lost data unless you have a timely backup, while third-party tools may recover your data without one.
 Third-party recovery software uses sophisticated algorithms to scan your Mac hard drive (or external storage) and retrieve data once found.